Fantom-foundation/go-opera/docs/blockchain.rst

 Inter-Blockchain Communication (IBC) is about verifying on one chain that a transaction happened on another chain; one blockchain acts as a light-client to another blockchain.
-It is much simpler to build a light-client for a blockchain than for a hashgraph.
+It is much simpler to build a light-client for a blockchain than for a poset.
 In an effort to enable interoperability between blockchains, several initiatives have been proposed to build protocols for IBC like Cosmos, Polkadot and EOS.
-The projection method allows hashgraph-based systems to integrate with these network architectures.
+The projection method allows poset-based systems to integrate with these network architectures.